Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 - Click and drag paths to set monster paths when idle.
 - Adjust 3D spheres to set obstacles in 3D space.
 - Paint regions to indicate where monsters should jump.
-- Automatically format complex use-cases with a one-click exporter.
+- Format complex use-cases with a one-click code exporter.

 Instructions:
 1. Install the add-on in Blender.